 The Honors Program, begun in Fall of 1991, offers a variety of honors class sections across all curricula.
 Faculty members are carefully selected for their expertise and their creative use of teaching resources, materials, and innovative teaching strategies.
-Honors course offerings will generally apply to all majors and will not extend the time required to complete a Northwood degree.
+Honors course offerings will generally apply to all majors and may be taken without extending the time to complete a Northwood degree.